Thousands of demonstrators are on the streets of the Tunisian capital, calling for the president to stand down immediately.

 Tourists going home

-Thomas Cook and another holiday company, Thomson First Choice, are cancelling departures to Tunisia scheduled for Sunday 16 January.
-However, Thomson are not bringing home visitors already in Tunisia.
+Meanwhile, Thomas Cook and another holiday company, Thomson First Choice, are cancelling departures to

 "The situation is unpredictable and there is the potential for violence to flare up, raising the risk of getting caught up in demonstrations," the UK Foreign Office said in its latest travel advisory.